finance calculator

 How to use this calculator

-- Enter your current mortgage balance (loan amount), annual interest rate (APR), and monthly principal-and-interest payment.
+- Enter your current mortgage balance (loan amount), the annual interest rate (APR), and the monthly principal‑and‑interest payment you plan to make.
+Exclude escrow items like property taxes and insurance.

-- We solve for how many monthly payments it would take to fully pay off the loan at that payment level and rate.
+- The calculator solves for how many monthly payments it would take to fully pay off the loan at that payment level and interest rate.

-- We convert the result into both months and years so you can see your approximate payoff timeline.
+- It converts the result into both months and years so you can see your approximate payoff timeline in familiar terms.

-- We compute the total interest you would pay over that payoff period.
+- It then computes the total interest you would pay over that payoff period by comparing your total payments to the remaining principal.

-- Use the results to decide whether your current payment is aggressive enough or if you want to adjust your payoff strategy.
+- Use the payoff time and total interest outputs to decide whether your current payment is aggressive enough or if you want to adjust your payoff strategy—either by paying more or by considering a refinance.

 Inputs explained